nstory/boston_pd_citations/README.md

 # Boston Police Citations
 Traffic Citations written by Boston Police from 2011 to 2020.
+See [the blog post](https://blog.wokewindows.org/2021/04/24/boston-traffic-citations.html).

 ## Download
 **TL;DR** you will want to download one of these files; each contains all traffic citations written by Boston Police from 2011 to 2020 and include the name of the officer who wrote each ticket.